-How Big is The Biggest Ever Caught Arctic Grayling?
+How Big is The Largest Arctic Grayling Ever Caught?

 This cold weather inhabitant is a husky swimmer.
 Caught in the Northwest Alaskan territory, this handsome arctic grayling doesn't even get the credit he deserves!

-How Big Is the Biggest Ever Caught Arctic Grayling?
-Sources on the internet claim that the biggest caught Arctic grayling was found in Alaska, setting a record at 26 inches long and weighed 5 pounds, 1 ounce.
+The Largest Arctic Grayling: Sources on the internet claim that the biggest caught Arctic grayling was found in Alaska, setting a record at 26 inches long and weighed 5 pounds, 1 ounce.

 Depending on the area of the United States and Canada, Arctic graylings can vary vastly in size and weight.
 So, where should you go looking if you're fishing for a big score?

 The Biggest Arctic Grayling That Has Ever Been Caught:

 Many Arctic Graylings have the potential to grow to massive sizes that are above the average for the full grown adult fish.
 In fact, it is not uncommon for those who fish for them to come across a Grayling that is larger than what they expected.

 With that being said, what was the actual biggest Arctic Grayling that has ever been caught?
 Of course, we cannot assume that these statistics are completely accurate, due to the fact that some extremely large catches might not be reported.

 To date, the largest reported catch of an Arctic Grayling took place in the waters of Alaska.
 The lucky fisherman reeled in a giant Grayling that had a record weight of 5 pounds 1 ounce, and a shocking length of 24 inches.

 The length of this fish was double the average, and the weight nearly tripled these statistics.